The power of the Web is in its universality.

 Google is smart, but not smart enough to read pictures or videos.
 This is why you can improve your video SEO by adding subtitles and descriptive audio tracks.
 Google can read and therefore understand these additions.
 The plus side: the video will be indexed properly so you can end up high in the search results.

-Video accessibility: go the extra mile
+Accessible video: go the extra mile

 You invest in creating content.
 You create content because you believe it has value for your viewers.
 So you’d like to share it with the world.
 By adhering to the WCAG guidelines you can go the extra mile by making sure everyone has the possibility to understand your videos.
 Would you like to learn more about adhering the WCAG for videos?
 We would be happy to help you.